 Or a triathlon or a 5k.
 Pushing yourself physically is not only good for your body but good for your mind.
 And plus, you’ll feel really awesome with your medal.

-I’m not saying you should aspire to be Martha Stewart; just learn how to make a few fancy dishes for one of those special occasions.
+I’m not saying you should aspire to be Ina Garten; just learn how to make a few fancy dishes for one of those special occasions.
 They might come in handy sooner than you think.

 In the Guinness Book of World Records, of course.
 There are records for everything, so round up your friends and give it your best shot.
 Even if you don’t quite break a record, it’s still a pretty cool memory to have.

 Whether it’s Winter or Summer, you’ll never regret being in the presence of the world’s elite athletes and having the opportunity to watch history in the making.

 25. Pick a cause and be passionate about it.

 Whether it’s cancer research or clean water, donate and make efforts to help others and advance your cause.

 Don’t just say you’re interested in a cause, go live it and be it — volunteer your time, fundraise or donate.
 Change doesn’t happen by sitting at home on your couch.

 [Tweet “Change doesn’t happen by sitting at home on your couch.”]